metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 - - -

-All Metapsy databases are provided as "rectangular", **wide-format** datasets.
+As part of the release, larger databases are typically first partitioned into smaller **"scientific use files"** (SUFs) that concentrate on a particular research field (e.g., all depression trials that compared psychotherapy with control groups).
+These SUFs are always provided as "rectangular", **wide-format** datasets.

 This means that each row in a dataset corresponds with the results of one trial arm comparison (e.g. cognitive-behavioral therapy versus waitlist) in one study.

 Metapsy databases only contain evidence from randomized-controlled trials (RCTs).
 If an RCT only contained two groups and only one relevant outcome, this means that the trial will only contribute one row to the dataset.